What is a Respiratory Therapy Technician?

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-In the United States, there were 10,800 jobs for Respiratory Therapy Technician in 2016.
+In 2016, there was an estimated number of 10,800 jobs in the United States for Respiratory Therapy Technician.
 There is little to no growth in job opportunities for Respiratory Therapy Technician.

 The states with the most job growth for Respiratory Therapy Technician are Maryland, Texas, and Nebraska.
 Watch out if you plan on working in Maine, Illinois, or Indiana.
 These states have the worst job growth for this type of profession.

 Respiratory Therapy Technicians make between $31,240 and $73,530 a year.